markNZed/processism-react-three/storyboard.md

 Metacognition can be understood as a higher-order process, one that monitors and adjusts other processes to maintain harmony within the system.
 Just as we might reflect on our thoughts and behaviors to make better decisions, metacognition within a system reflects on the dynamics of the system itself, making adjustments as needed.

 Imagine an entity within this system, distinct in its role, perhaps represented by a blue color.
 This entity moves through the system, observing the interactions between other entities.
-When it identifies an imbalance or a potential issue, it steps in to facilitate changes—redirecting energy, adjusting connections, or guiding interactions.
+When it identifies an imbalance or a potential issue, it steps in to facilitate changes — redirecting energy, adjusting connections, or guiding interactions.
 This oversight helps to ensure that the system continues to operate smoothly, even as it adapts to new conditions or challenges.

 Process management is closely related to metacognition.
 It involves the intentional facilitation of processes to ensure that they achieve their intended outcomes.
 Just as a conductor guides an orchestra to create harmonious music, process management within a system involves guiding and adjusting the various processes to maintain overall coherence and effectiveness.